ckRobinson/multi-column-markdown/README.md

 ## From Obsidian Community Plugins

+This plugins is currently not published in the Obsidian Community Plugins, to install please follow the GitHub installation instructions below.

-You can install this plugin from the Obsidian Community Plugins menu by following these steps:
+~~You can install this plugin from the Obsidian Community Plugins menu by following these steps:~~

-- Open Settings within Obsidian
+- ~~Open Settings within Obsidian~~
-- Click Third-party plugin and ensure Safe mode is disabled
+- ~~Click Third-party plugin and ensure Safe mode is disabled~~
-- Browse community plugins and find "Multi-Column Markdown"
+- ~~Browse community plugins and find "Multi-Column Markdown"~~
-- Click Install
+- ~~Click Install~~
-- After installation is finished, click Enable
+- ~~After installation is finished, click Enable~~

 # From GitHub Repository